-- Further six new build projects-150 unitscompleting by March 2025 - Inflation levels at 2% over the plan period (other than 0.7% year 1) - Real rent rise at CPI inflation only - Voids assumed at 0.3% to year 10, 0.75% to year 20 and 1% to year 30 - Bad debts assumed at 2% per annum - Planned maintenance costs based on internal projections - Major repair costs total £28.9k per unit over plan period. - Cyclical costs amount to £10.3k per unit the 30 year period. - Reactive maintenance costs based on £422 in year 1 and spend on new build completions builds up over time (peers 18/19 £509 per unit)
+- Reduced new build activity-further 3 new build projects-36 units- completed by March 2024 - Inflation levels at 2.5% year 2 and then over the plan period - Real rent rise at CPI inflation only - Voids and bad debts assumed at 2.3% to year 10, 2.75% to year 20 and 3% to year 30 - Planned maintenance costs based on internal projections - Major repair costs total £26.4k per unit over the plan period (lower end) - Cyclical costs amount to £11.2k per unit over the 30-year period. - Reactive maintenance costs based on £435 in year 1

-- Pension deficits - House building programme target - Post Grenfell costs - Low interest rates - Increased lender and SHR interest - Expectation of service level improvements - Real maintenance cost increases at 0.5% per annum. - Real increases of 0.5% in management costs annually until year 10. - One added part time post from year 3 - All staff in defined contribution pension scheme at an average 8% cost - LIBOR (or replacement rate) increases annually up until a maximum of 4% by year 8. - Additional debt of around £7.5m to be arranged for new build developments - Average annual spend of £13.5k on other fixed assets. - Increased rent arrears to reflect impact of Welfare Reform
+- Real maintenance cost increases at 0.5% per annum. - Real increases of 0.5% in management costs annually until year 10. - Two added part-time posts from years 2 and 3 - All staff in the defined contribution pension scheme at an average 8% cost - Interest rate pre-margin increases annually until a maximum of 4% by year 8. - Additional debt of around £2.1m to be arranged for new build developments - Average annual spend of £29k on other fixed assets. - Increased rent arrears to reflect the impact of Welfare Reform/Cost of Living